Finger-counting: Other body-based counting systems

 Undoubtedly the decimal (base-10) counting system came to prominence due to the widespread use of finger counting, but many other counting systems have been used throughout the world.
 Likewise, base-20 counting systems, such as used by the Pre-Columbian Mayan, are likely due to counting on fingers and toes.
 This is suggested in the languages of Central Brazilian tribes, where the word for twenty often incorporates the word for "feet".
 Other languages using a base-20 system often refer to twenty in terms of "men", that is, 1 "man" = 20 "fingers and toes".
 For instance, the Dene-Dinje tribe of North America refer to 5 as "my hand dies", 10 as "my hands have died", 15 as "my hands are dead and one foot is dead", and 20 as "a man dies".

-Even the French language today shows remnants of a Gaulish base-20 system in the names of the numbers from 60 through 99.
+The French language today shows remnants of a Gaulish base-20 system in the names of the numbers from 60 through 99.
 For example, sixty-five is soixante-cinq (literally, "sixty [and] five"), while seventy-five is soixante-quinze (literally, "sixty [and] fifteen").
+Eighty is quatre-vingt (literally "four (times) twenty").
+Ninety is (literally "four (times) twenty (and) ten").

+The Danish language uses the words tres and firs and 60 and 80.
+These are shorter forms of the older words tresindstyve and firsindstyve which means three times twenty and four times twenty.
+Further, 50, 70 and 90 are halvtreds, halvfirs and halvfems, where the prefix halv means half and refers to that half of twenty is subtracted.

 The Yuki language in California and the Pamean languages in Mexico have octal (base-8) systems because the speakers count using the spaces between their fingers rather than the fingers themselves.
 More specifically, the Yuki were described as counting using sticks placed between the fingers.